USS NICHOLAS

 August 25, USS Nicholas returned to Naval Station Norfolk after a three-month "surge" deployment.

-May 2, 2006 FFG 47 departed homeport for a scheduled deployment, as part of USS Enterprise Carrier Strike Group, in support of the Global War on Terrorism.
+May 2, 2006 USS Nicholas departed homeport for a scheduled deployment, as part of USS Enterprise Carrier Strike Group, in support of the Global War on Terrorism.

 May 25, The guided-missile frigate is currently in port of Anatalya, Turkey, as part of exercise Anatolian Sun.
 Anatolian Sun is being hosted by Turkey as part of the Proliferation Security Initiative (PSI).
 The U.S. joins France, Portugal and Turkey, as participants while 36 nations from throughout EurAsia will observe the four-day exercise.